cedricroijakkers/postfix-docker/README.md

 * `SMTP_USERNAME`: Username to authenticate with.
 * `SMTP_PASSWORD`: Password of the SMTP user.

+If you wish to use a custom queue directory, i.e. mounting this outside of the docker container:
+* `QUEUE_DIRECTORY`: Path (relative to the container) of a directory to store the mail queue

 # Adding arbitrary configuration properties
 If the configuration options in the environment variables above do not suit your needs, you can specify a shell script which you can mount in the container that changes the postfix configuration file as much as you like.
 There is a function in the `runit` file `add_config_value` that you can use fo this.
 Call it as follows: